 Peach Tarte Tatin

-This French dessert is typically made with apples and flaky pastry dough.
-For this simpler twist, we’re using floral peaches and sheets of crispy phyllo dough instead.
-It’s so simple that all it requires is just a few staple ingredients and a couple of items from your freezer.
-Serve this tart the same day it’s made for the crispiest results.
+This French dessert is typically made with apples and flaky puff pastry dough.
+But for our five-ingredient version, we’re using floral peaches and paper-thin sheets of phyllo dough, along with just a few other staple ingredients.

 Unsweetened frozen peaches

-- Preheat oven to 400°F. On work surface, stack phyllo sheets, lightly spraying each layer with cooking spray.
-Using kitchen shears or knife, trim entire stack to form a 9-inch round.
-Cover with a damp paper towel and plastic wrap while you prepare the peaches.
+- Preheat the oven to 400°F. Lightly coat each phyllo sheet with cooking spray and stack the sheets on a work surface.
+Using kitchen shears or a knife, trim the entire stack to form a 9-inch round.
+Cover with a damp paper towel and plastic wrap.

-- Coat the bottom and sides of an 8-inch, oven-safe skillet with cooking spray.
-Add butter and melt over medium heat.
-Turn off heat; swirl pan to evenly distribute butter; sprinkle bottom of the pan evenly with sugar and salt.
-Arrange peach slices in concentric circles in skillet in a tightly packed, single layer.
-Cook on high heat for 10 minutes without stirring, until juices are bubbling and the butter-sugar mixture turns a pale golden brown.
+- Coat the bottom and sides of an 8-inch ovenproof skillet with cooking spray.
+Add the butter and melt over medium heat.
+Remove from heat and swirl the pan to evenly distribute the butter.
+Sprinkle the bottom of the pan with the sugar and salt.
+Arrange the peach slices in concentric circles in the pan to make a tightly packed single layer.
+Cook over medium heat, without stirring, until the juices are bubbling and the butter and sugar turn a pale golden brown, 7 to 10 minutes.
 Remove from heat.

 - Bake until the phyllo is well browned, about 20 minutes.
-Rest 5 minutes, then run a sharp knife around the tarte’s edge to loosen it.
-Invert a plate on top of the skillet to cover.
-Using oven mitts to hold the plate and skillet together, quickly flip the skillet upside down to release the tarte onto the plate.
-Brush top of tart with any pan juices.
-Serve immediately or transfer to a wire rack to cool completely.
+Let cool for 5 minutes.
+Run a sharp knife around the edge of the tart to loosen it.
+Invert a plate on top of the skillet.
+Using oven mitts to hold the plate and the pan together, quickly flip the pan upside down to release the tart onto the plate.
+Brush the top of the tart with any pan juices.